tox-dev/tox/docs/config.rst

     configure :conf:`basepython` in the global testenv without affecting environments that have implied base python versions.

+.. conf:: literal_paths ^ true|false ^ true

+    .. versionadded:: 3.21.0

+    tox defaults to interpretting values commencing with a path as a literal path, with only segments inside ``{..}`` being substituted, without any need for quoting.

+    Disabling this setting to use shell-like syntax for all values, except settings of type ``path``.

+    For settings of type ``path``, shell-like syntax can be activate by commencing the value with a quotation mark.

 .. conf:: isolated_build ^ true|false ^ false

     .. versionadded:: 3.3.0